paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 conda install -c anaconda h5py
 ```

-The R scripts used to summarize results require the following packages:
+The following R packages are used to parse the STAR-Fusion output files and to enumerate mitochondrial gene fusions within each sample:

 * data.table
 * ggfortify